ucsb-cs32/s21/_lab/lab07.md

 1) gdb is a debugger allowing you to examine the state of your program during execution (or at the moment it crashes): https://www.gnu.org/software/gdb/
 "GDB can do four main kinds of things (plus other things in support of these) to help you catch bugs in the act:

-    Start your program, specifying anything that might affect its behavior.
+    Start your program, specifying anything that might affect its behavior.<br>
-    Make your program stop on specified conditions.
+    Make your program stop on specified conditions.<br>
-    Examine what has happened, when your program has stopped.
+    Examine what has happened, when your program has stopped.<br>
-    Change things in your program, so you can experiment with correcting the effects of one bug and go on to learn about another.
+    Change things in your program, so you can experiment with correcting the effects of one bug and go on to learn about another. <br>

     Those programs might be executing on the same machine as GDB (native), on another machine (remote), or on a simulator.
 GDB can run on most popular UNIX and         Microsoft Windows variants, as well as on Mac OS X."

 A useful reference about gdb that we recommend you read: https://ucsb-cs32.github.io/topics/tools_gdb/